Lawsuit Against PruittHealth?

 Medicare and Medicaid, which is the most common form of payout issued on the behalf of residents in nursing homes, provides nursing homes with a razor-thin margin for profit.
 Thus, management commonly elects to cut costs where possible—most commonly in staffing and other areas related to patient care.
 All facilities, including those operated by PruittHealth, deserve higher reimbursement rates to provide better patient care.

-Examples of Care Issues at Pruitt Health Nursing Homes
+Examples of Care Issues & Citations at Pruitt Health Nursing Homes

 This process can be seen in citations received by Pruitt Health nursing homes such as the staff’s failure to provide appropriate medication at Pruitthealth – Santa Rosa in Florida.
 The same facility also failed to discard medicine that had exceeded its expiration date, and opened insulin pens stored with other medication were not properly labeled.